hstarmans/hexastorm_design/FreeCAD files/README.md

 The mirror used is 10x10x2 mm, e.g. [#45-517](https://www.edmundoptics.com/p/10-x-10mm-enhanced-aluminum-4-6lambda-mirror/6013/).

 ### First Cylindrical lens
 The first cylindrical lens has a focal length of 75 mm.
 The lens used is [#48-355](https://www.edmundoptics.com/p/125mm-dia-x-75mm-fl-mgfsub2sub-coated-cylinder-lens/8603/).
-The insert used is Jeveka TAPPEX [M2x4](https://www.jeveka.com/nl/catalog/inserts-kato-spirol-ensat-tappex-magneten-magna/tappex-inserts-voor-kunststof/tappex-multisert-inserts-tapxmsm0/tapxmsm00020000/groups/g+c+a+nr+view).

 ### Laser Housing
 The spring selected is [C0180-024-0310M](https://www.asraymond.com/catalog/C01800240310M).